3 Steps To Reclaim Lost Domain Names.

 Try a broker or back-ordering services to reclaim lost domain names.

-The current registrant might renew the domain name, or domain registrars might be unsuccessful in their attempt to register and reclaim the lost domain name on your behalf.
+In some cases, the current registrant might renew the domain name.
+In others, domain registrars are unsuccessful in their attempt to register and reclaim the lost domain name on your behalf.
 Back-ordering is a good method to retrieve an expired domain name.

 Hiring a broker to reclaim a lost domain name can be quite expensive, too, because you will typically pay a commission to the broker as well as a premium rate for the domain name.

 Hiring brokers are not a slam dunk guarantee either because your hope will lie in their ability to charm the socks of the new domain owner to reclaim the lost domain name at a price you can afford.

 Both services are an option and possible to deliver your lost domain name, but again, there are no guarantees.